List of The Hitchhiker's Guide to the Galaxy characters: Marvin the Paranoid Android

 Marvin the Paranoid Android is the ship's robot aboard the starship Heart of Gold.
 Built as one of many failed prototypes of Sirius Cybernetics Corporation's GPP (Genuine People Personalities) technology, Marvin is afflicted with severe depression and boredom, in part because he has a "brain the size of a planet" which he is seldom, if ever, given the chance to use.
 Indeed, the true horror of Marvin's existence is that no task he could be given would occupy even the tiniest fraction of his vast intellect.
 Marvin claims he is 50,000 times more intelligent than a human.

 Trillian

 Trillian (Tricia McMillan) is a mathematician and astrophysicist whom Arthur Dent attempted to talk to at a party in Islington.
-She and Arthur next meet six months later on the spaceship Heart of Gold, shortly after the Earth has been destroyed to make way for a hyperspace bypass.
+She and Arthur next meet six months later on the spaceship Heart of Gold, shortly after the Earth had been destroyed to make way for a hyperspace bypass.